A Sample Vision Board

 The Vision Board captures my assumptions about the users and the customers of the new tool, the needs the product should address, the key product features, and the value the product should create for my own business, Pichler Consulting.
 (I explain the sections of the board in more detail below.)

 As you may have noticed, I have kept the information on the board concise and coarse-grained.
 I did not, for instance, write personas and user stories, or create a design sketch.
 There are two reasons for this: First, I did not know enough about the users and customers at the outset to write personas and to describe the product in more detail.
-Second, I find that more information is best captured by other tools: the Product Canvas and the Business Model Canvas.
+Second, I find that more information is best captured by other tools: the Product Canvas or the product backlog, and the Business Model Canvas.

 The board proved very valuable for me: It helped me think through my idea, and it allowed me to share my thoughts with my team, and with our development partner.
 Additionally, the vision board helped me investigate the greatest risks by testing my assumptions, as I explain below.
+I now use the Vision Board for any new idea be it writing a new book, creating a new brochure, or updating a training course, and I help my clients apply the board.

 Target Group describes the market or market segment you want to address.
 You should state who the product is likely to benefit, who its users and its customers are.